thenativeweb/isolated/README.md

 });
 ```

-Sometimes you may want isolate to preserve the sources` timestamps.
+Sometimes you may want isolate to preserve the sources' timestamps.
 For that additionally provide the `preserveTimestamps` option and set it to `true`.

 ```javascript
 test('...', function (done) {